softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SprintRetrospectives.md

 - What is your biggest impediment?
 - If you could change 1 thing, what would it be?
 - What caused the problems that you had in this sprint?
-- What’s keeping you awake at night?
+- Whatâ€™s keeping you awake at night?
 - Which things went smoothly in this sprint?
-Which didn’t?
+Which didnâ€™t?

 ### Asking why?
 - Why did you do it like this?
-- Why did this (or didn’t this) work for you?
+- Why did this (or didnâ€™t this) work for you?
 - Why do you consider something to be important?
 - Why do you feel this way?
 - Why did you decide to work together on this?